 Furniture, fixtures & equipment Furniture, fixtures and equipment are stated at cost less accumulated depreciation and accumulated impairment losses.
-Depreciation is calculated at 10% per annum on a reducing balance basis after an initial provision of 20% on cost in the year of purchase.
+Depreciation for furniture, equipment and fixtures at owned premises is calculated at 10% per annum on a reducing balance basis after an initial provision of 20% on cost in the year of purchase.
+Depreciation for fixtures at lease premises is calculated on straight line basis over the remaining portion of the lease.